CAPTIVE INSURANCE FINANCIAL REGULATION

 The accountant shall furnish the company, for inclusion in the filing of the audited annual report, a letter stating:

-(a) That he is independent with respect to the company and conforms to the standards of his profession as contained in the Code of Professional Ethics and pronouncements of the American Institute of Certified Public Accountants and pronouncements of the Financial Accounting Standards Board.
+(a) That he/she is independent with respect to the company and conforms to the standards of his/her profession as contained in the Code of Professional Ethics and pronouncements of the American Institute of Certified Public Accountants and pronouncements of the Financial Accounting Standards Board.

 (b) The general background and experience of the staff engaged in audit including the experience in auditing captives or other insurance companies.

-(c) That the accountant understands that the audited annual report and his opinions thereon will be filed in compliance with this regulation with the Department of Financial Regulation
+(c) That the accountant understands that the audited annual report and his/her opinions thereon will be filed in compliance with this regulation with the Department of Financial Regulation

-(d) That the accountant consents to the requirements of Section 6 of this regulation and that the accountant consents and agrees to make available for review by the commissioner, his designee or his appointed agent, the work papers as defined in Section 6.
+(d) That the accountant consents to the requirements of Section 6 of this regulation and that the accountant consents and agrees to make available for review by the commissioner, his/her designee or his/her appointed agent, the work papers as defined in Section 6.

-(e) That the accountant is property licensed by an appropriate state licensing authority and that he is a member in good standing in the American Institute of Certified Public Accountants.
+(e) That the accountant is property licensed by an appropriate state licensing authority and that he/she is a member in good standing in the American Institute of Certified Public Accountants.

 (D) Financial Statements